AoqunJin/Awesome-VLA-Post-Training/README.md

 ## :wrench: Multiple Component Integration

-Integrating various subsystems is essential for building robust embodied agents.
+Integrating various subsystems is essential for building robust VLA agents.
 This section includes **reinforcement learning frameworks** for continuous control and decision-making, **visual interaction prediction** for anticipating future outcomes based on perception, and strategies for **active dataset processing** to reduce the cost of adapting models to new environments or tasks.

 ### Reinforcement Learning